aapit/docker-fast-wp-web/README.md

 The Docker image for the nginx server in my fast WordPress cluster.

-This image can attach to a PHP-FPM proces at:
+## Requirements
+* An attached PHP-FPM server (f.i.
+Docker image) at:
   `php:9000`
-(`php` is the hostname provided in docker-compose.yml)
+  Where `php` is the hostname provided in `docker-compose.yml`

-Redirects expect you to have a WordPress structure according to [Bedrock from Roots](https://roots.io/bedrock/)
+* Redirects expect you to have a WordPress structure according to [Bedrock from Roots](https://roots.io/bedrock/).

-It expects an `nginx.conf` file in your root.
-You can leave this empty or use it for configuration that overrides the default.
+* An `nginx.conf` file in your webroot.
+You can leave this empty or use it for configuration that overrides the default, but it needs to be present.